Menu

 In some cases, discovery is harassing in nature.
 The party required to respond to the discovery may seek a protective order from having to respond.

 For additional information about discovery in divorce cases, call our expert lawyers today or send us an email.
 We offer a free, private consultation.
-Located in Boston and New Bedford.
-Our firm serves all courts in Suffolk County, Essex County (Salem), Middlesex County (Canton), Bristol County, and Plymouth County.
+Located in Needham, Hingham, Boston and New Bedford.
+Our firm serves all courts in Suffolk County, Essex County (Salem), Middlesex County, Norfolk County, Bristol County, and Plymouth County.